Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Main Results

 \subsection{Policy effects on municipal costs}

-Heterogeneity of policy effects on municipal budgets and the environment is driven by both demand and cost effects.
-Demand effects (CATE) on UW are lowest in the first policy year.
+Heterogeneity of policy effects on municipal budgets is driven by both demand and cost effects.
+For each municipality $i=1,...,n$ with attributes $X_i=x$, I define the policy Effects on Municipal Costs ${EMC}^{P>0}(x)$ in per capita euros as waste management cost savings caused by PAYT ($P>0$):

+where ${CATE} = p\hat{\delta}(x)$ (in kg per capita) and $\hat{\delta}(x)$ are \textit{statistically significant} CAPE point estimates for each municipality and waste type.\footnote{As CAPE is the first derivative of the CATE, then an estimate of the CATE is just the integral of the estimated CAPE, i.e. of $\hat{\delta}(x)$ (Torricelli-Barrow theorem).} Further, $PC^{P>0}(x)$ are municipal (private) unit costs of unsorted or recycling waste management under PAYT (in \EUR{}/kg). $PC^{P>0}(x)$ are observed for treated units (under treatment) but unobserved for untreated units.
+In this section, I estimate whether PAYT caused significant changes in unit costs of treated units using RF.\footnote{I regress all the covariates - including municipal attributes, lagged waste and cost values - and a policy indicator on municipal unit costs, running separate forests for UW and RW.} In the next section, I use the estimated RF function to predict unit costs for untreated units under PAYT (see Section \ref{sec:welfsim} for more details).

+In my sample, unit costs of unsorted waste are higher than those of recycling for most municipalities.
+This implies that unsorted waste reductions that do not translate into an increase in recycling are the driving source of municipal cost savings.
+In other words, I expect demand responses on total waste to matter for effects on municipal budgets.

+I start by documenting that demand effects (CATE) on UW and TW are lowest in the first policy year.
 This is consistent with economic theory showing that elasticities are typically lower in the short-run because fewer alternatives are available \citep{Usui2009}.
-UW reductions are largely driven by increased recycling and, to a smaller extent, by waste avoidance.
-In particular, behavior changes toward waste avoidance are relatively smaller and slower.
-This is consistent with behavioral economic predictions by e.g. \cite{Cecere2014} who argues that waste avoidance requires more effort and learning than recycling.\footnote{For instance, households need to learn how to reuse and buy products with less packaging.} Figure \ref{fig:main_catetw} plots the distribution of statistically significant demand effects on TW by policy year.
+UW reductions are largely driven by increased recycling and, to a smaller extent, by total waste reductions.
+In particular, behavior changes toward total waste are relatively smaller and slower.
+This is consistent with behavioral economic predictions by e.g. \cite{Cecere2014} who argue that changes in consumption habits and subsequent total waste reductions require more effort and learning than recycling.\footnote{For instance, households need to learn how to reuse or buy products with less packaging.}